davedarko/jquery.cardswipe/README.md

+## Disclaimer
+This is basically a copy of https://github.com/CarlRaymond/jquery.cardswipe - I just changed some parts in the example.

 # What It Does
 This jQuery plugin is intended for use with a magnetic card scanner that simulates a keyboard.
 It allows a web application to interface with the card scanner so that scanning a card will trigger a callback function